We’ve spent years refining

 A lot of people think they kill plants.
 Don’t be scared.
 They will make your office and people come alive.

 Google nurseries near me.
 Most will be happy to swing by your office and recommend unkillable, beautiful office plants that are perfect for your space.
-And they'll probably deliver, install and provide a foolproof watering and care plan for your plants too.
+And they'll probably deliver, install and provide a foolproof watering and care plan too.

 3. Office lighting matters.